Him is a play in three acts that combines elements of vaudeville,

 But Inevitable Death"

 The drawing appeared on p.
 11 of the Hearst Sunday supplement American Weekly, February 28, 1926 (Clark xiv).
+See also Kate Moore's recent book concentrating on the lives of the women themselves: The Radium Girls.

 II.iv.
 (45-49 / 38-42) Will and Bill, two partners